About this site: Your privacy

 - Prompt - asks you before storing a cookie.

 First-party cookies are cookies set by the website you are visiting and third-party cookies refers to cookies that are set by a different site to the one you are visiting.
 Session cookies are cookies that will expire when you have finished your session on the website.
+Persistent cookies are cookies that remain on your hard drive for an extended period of time.
+Most internet browsers automatically accept cookies.
+You can remove these by following directions provided in your internet browsers "help" file.

 Your choice for the three options will depend on your requirements, select whichever settings you want and then click the OK button.